203 Southpointe Ct, Murfreesboro, TN

 Sizing and configuration

-For a spa-like feel, pair a soft marble-look quartz with warm wood cabinetry.
-For drama, choose a bold exotic stone as a focal point against simple cabinets.
-A full-height stone backsplash behind the vanity makes a luxurious statement and protects the wall.
-Coordinating the vanity stone with other surfaces in your home creates a cohesive, custom feel — see our guide to countertops beyond the kitchen.
+For a spa-like feel, pair a soft marble-look quartz or genuine marble with warm wood cabinetry and matte fixtures.
+For drama, choose a bold exotic stone or a strongly veined quartzite as a focal point against simple cabinets.
+Coordinating the vanity stone with other surfaces in your home — echoing a kitchen island or a fireplace surround in tone or finish — creates a cohesive, custom feel throughout.
+And do not overlook the backsplash: carrying the vanity stone a few inches or all the way up the wall ties the look together.
+See our broader guide to stone beyond the kitchen.

 Frequently asked questions